AriFordsham/GHCWiki/hack-par.md

 We agreed to use the GHC ticketing system, with some specific identification for Eden/GUM issues.
 We agreed to use a common darcs repository for Eden/GUM.

+We agreed that VJ's GUM 4.06 changes should be integrated with the combined system.
+The priority is to integrate thread migration.

 ## Community Building